expo/expo/docs/pages/introduction/managed-vs-bare.md

 ## Which workflow is right for me?

-- 🚫🔒**Expo never locks you in**, you can generate the native iOS and Android projects from your managed project at any time you like.
+- **Expo never locks you in**, you can generate the native iOS and Android projects from your managed project at any time you like.
 You can use one library or service or many, in managed or bare projects.
-- 🆕**If you are new to mobile development** or **new to development in general** we recommend that you use the managed workflow.
+- **If you are new to mobile development** or **new to development in general** we recommend that you use the managed workflow.
 There is a huge amount of complexity that comes along with the native development toolchain and the managed workflow allows you to deal with that complexity only when absolutely necessary.
-- 🧠 **If you are more experienced** it also doesn't hurt to start every new project with the managed workflow and only generate the native projects when needed.
+- **If you are more experienced** it also doesn't hurt to start every new project with the managed workflow and only generate the native projects when needed.

 In summary, use the bare workflow when you need it due to limitations, otherwise use the managed workflow, and you most likely want to start with the managed workflow.

 ## Up next

-- 📺 Text can only go so far - if you want a more complete picture of building an app end-to-end with the managed workflow, [you should continue to the Walkthrough page](../introduction/walkthrough.md).
+- Text can only go so far - if you want a more complete picture of building an app end-to-end with the managed workflow, [you should continue to the Walkthrough page](../introduction/walkthrough.md).
 There are a bunch of videos and it's easy to skim through, and you should leave it with a better sense of what building a managed app looks like.
 [Go watch them now.](../introduction/walkthrough.md)